 The woman was right.
-Harriet did often fantasized about killing Michael.
-Gasping, screaming, choking on his special astronaut ice cream, she didn’t care how Michael left this world, as long as his death opened up a spot for her on his god ship.
-Five years earlier, Michael had rocketed off Earth for a new Olympus with the 99 other richest men on Earth, and turned Harriet’s to-kill-for life in the Redwood dome into the equivalent of a New Jersey dome service center fulfillment job.
+Harriet did often fantasize about killing Michael.
+Gasping, screaming, choking on his special high-performance air, she didn’t care how Michael left this world, as long as his death opened up a spot for her on his god ship.
+Five years earlier, Michael had rocketed off Earth for a new Olympus with the 99 other richest men on Earth, and turned Harriet’s life in the Redwood dome into the equivalent of a New Jersey dome service center fulfillment job.
 So what if she was making money she’d never dreamed of as a kid?
-Demigods were all too mortal on this dying Earth.
+Demigods were all too mortal on a dying Earth.

 Her ambition didn’t make her the most likable kid, but whatever.
 No one in her town was exactly nice.
 Still, Harriet got along well with the meaner cats, and she liked to think she’d love other people, too, someday, surely—as soon as she found where the lovable people were.
 But most of all, she wanted out.

-She thought about that idea more and more in the days after the Skillz woman disappeared from Michael’s office and into thin air, like a god.
+She thought about that idea more and more in the days after the Skillz woman disappeared from Michael’s office and into thin air, like yet another god.

-Harriet had actually spotted Gemma the first day she’d moved into the dome after winning Michael’s high-body-count Merit Matters! intern arena competition, 10 years before.
-She had stepped out of the decontamination office feeling raw, spotted a young woman her age in the welcome committee with a strikingly pale face and turned her own fire-burned face up to the bright blue sky to hide her prickling eyes; the air smelled like money and expensive soap in the dome, and Harriet was ashamed at how happy that made her feel, given what she’d just survived and how.
-Harriet had mumbled a little incantation to disappear every dark magic she’d invoked to win the competition: jeg mé déanta nueva.
+Harriet had actually spotted Gemma the first day she’d moved into the dome after winning Michael’s Merit Matters! intern arena competition, 10 years before.
+She had stepped out of the decontamination office feeling raw, spotted a young woman her age in the welcome committee with a strikingly pale face and turned her own fire-burned face up to the bright blue sky to hide her prickling eyes; the air smelled like money and expensive soap in the dome.
+Harriet was ashamed at how happy that made her feel, given what she’d just survived and how.
+In a fleeting moment of shame, Harriet had mumbled a little incantation to disappear every dark magic she’d invoked to win the competition: jeg mé déanta nueva.
 She was born again, she told herself then.
 A blank slate of pure ambition; nueva.
-She was going to make friends, keep cats, have lots of sex.
+She was going to make friends, keep cats, and take up dancing or something else pointless.

 Unfortunately, she hadn’t gotten around to it until now.
 Work, of course.

 “Harriet, you haven’t drunk your protein.
 It’s so good here.”
-Gemma’s voice was much more resonant than Harriet had expected, and carried loudly over the noise of the Asian-Mars fusion cafe in the edgy northern edge of the dome.
+Gemma’s voice was much more resonant than Harriet had expected and carried loudly over the noise of the Asian-Mars fusion cafe on the edgy northern edge of the dome.

 Harriet fingered the white AI control bracelet around her wrist and stared at her cup of red sludge for a moment, wondering what fresh hell of a social influencer had curated that week’s food options.
-A bell chimed softly above to signal the beginning of the cleansing burn outside the dome, and Harriet hid her flinch.
+A bell chimed softly above to signal the beginning of the cleansing burn outside the dome, and Harriet hid her flinch--the tell of an outsider.
 She knew she wouldn’t be impacted by the cleanse on this side of the dome’s membrane; all the pipes and other utilities they needed were long since buried and armed, thanks to people like her parents.
 But, claustrophobia, you know.